nmquijada/ChroQueTas/README.md

 > The current version of the repository contains the software as it was used for the analysis of 46 *Candida albicans* and 144 *Zymoseptoria tritici* genomes as described in the [preprint](https://www.biorxiv.org/content/10.1101/2024.10.07.617009v1).
 >
 > **PLEASE NOTE** that the potential AMR mutations detected by ChroQueTas are reported as "**FungAMR MUTATION**" and they **must** be checked with the [FungAMR database](https://github.com/Landrylab/FungAMR) in order to infer their level of evidence.
->
-> The level of evidence for each mutation will be updated for the pipeline soon.
-Similarly, we are testing ChroQueTas in highly fragmented genomes that migh lead to spurious results in the current version of the tool.
+The level of evidence for each mutation will be included in the pipeline soon so it will be automatically reported by ChroQueTas.

 <br>